 So for years I baked desserts, and everyone but my husband ate them.
 Now, when it came to cheesecake I was okay with that.
 More for me!

 So you can imagine my surprise when one spring evening I pulled out one of my Tiramisu Cheesecakes, and he said “Hmmmm.
 That looks good.
 Mind if I have a bite?”
 I laughed and said “Sure” knowing full well he would hate it.

 Strange thing happened…he took one taste, then another, and another, and yet another!
 (Whoa cowboy!!!
 What is going on here?)
 He looked up and said “Oh my goodness this is amazing!
 Is all cheesecake this good?”
 I wanted to lie so badly, it just wasn’t in me.
 Ever since…this has been “Hop-a-longs” #1 Favorite dessert!
 He hides the entire cheesecake folks!

 I really can’t blame him.
 This cheesecake is SO good!
 If you love Tiramisu, and who doesn’t, then you will love this cheesecake!
 It’s adapted from a recipe on All Recipes.
 However, as is usually the case, I’ve changed it a bit.
 I think the changes have only made it better.
 Let me know what you think.

-Once you have your cookies crushed place them in a small bowl.
+Once the cookies are crushed place them in a small bowl.
 Add in 1 Tablespoon melted butter and 2-3 Tablespoons Coffee flavored liqueur.
 Like Kahlua.
-Mix that all together and place in the bottom and slightly up the sides of a 9 inch spring form pan.
+Mix that all together and place in the bottom and slightly up the sides of a 9-inch spring form pan.